- Significant Business History stream; and

 - Meet the asset threshold.

 This discretion of the State and Territory authorities in determining the economic benefit is largely unfettered.
-Migration policy supports deference of such decision to recommendation of the State or Territory authorities, conferring enormous discretion in the exercise of this power.
+Under migration policy, the Department of Home Affairs will usually gives deference to the recommendation of the State or Territory authorities, conferring enormous discretion in the exercise of this power.
 The State and Territory authorities provide minimal guidance on their consideration on significant economic benefits.

 Successful Business Career

-In assessing an overall record of successful business careers, the Department adopts a holistic approach to their assessment.
-It means the entire business careers are taken into consideration as well as external factors which may mitigate any perceived failures or losses stemming therefrom.
+In assessing an overall record of successful business career or a 132 visa applicant, the Department adopts a holistic approach to their determination.
+This means that the entire business career of an applicant is taken into consideration as well as external factors which may mitigate any perceived failures or losses stemming therefrom.
 Under the policy directives, business careers are generally deemed unsuccessful in the following circumstances:

 - Bankruptcy in the last 5 years;